From The Giant’s Campaign, a Novel

 Lydia made a derisive chuckle.
 “The memory of human kingdoms goes back a few thousand years.
 The memory of the creatures under the earth is old.
 These highways were made, used, and long abandoned before men ever came to this world.
 The giants have reopened them, with the help of those below, because Cax will soon have his hour.
 All who serve him, or seek to placate him, understand that he cannot be defeated.”

-“And who lives below?” asked Megaera.
+“And who lives below?”
+Megaera asked, ignoring Zadrian.
 Awe and dread began to run cold down her limbs and neck.
-She felt she had entered an older and vaster country than the world outside, and her imagination fell, like a hapless mountain climber, into its bottomless gulfs.
+She felt she had entered an older and vaster country than the world outside, and her imagination fell, like a hapless mountain climber, into its yawning chasm.

 “As well ask, ‘Who lives above?’
 Many things, many races.
 Principalities, kingdoms, masters, slaves, and then there are gates to the Worlds Outside.”